Blog

 Omega-3 Fats

 Derivatives of omega-3 fats form a ratio with the derivatives of omega-6 fats in the body.
 This ratio is absolutely essential for regulating many bodily functions.
 These include pain, inflammation, membrane integrity, metabolism, cellular adhesion and growth.
+Studies support a target Omega-6:3 ratio ranging from 1:1 to 5:1, with imbalances linked to issues such as increased inflammation, loss of membrane integrity, atherosclerosis, obesity, and diabetes.[2]

 The majority of refined plant-based cooking oils are high in omega-6 and low in omega-3 fats.
 This has offset the ratio of omega-6:omega-3 in the diets of many who regularly consume refined fatty products, creating a need for omega-3 supplementation.
 Unfortunately, high doses of omega-3 fats do not necessarily abolish the problems associated with excessive omega-6 intake.
 Later research suggests that cutting down on refined foods and consuming natural whole food sources of these fats maintains the correct balance for optimal health.

-Alpha-linolenic Acid (ALA)
+Alpha-Linolenic Acid (ALA)

-Alpha-Linolenic Acid is an essential fat subtype of linolenic acid.
+Alpha-linolenic Acid is an essential fat subtype of linolenic acid.
 It is the most abundant dietary omega-3, found in many plant foods.
-ALA is one of several dietary omega-3 fats used to produce EPA and DHA (complex omega-3s), as well as to generate anti-inflammatory eicosanoids[1].
+ALA is one of several dietary omega-3 fats used to produce EPA and DHA (complex omega-3s), as well as to generate anti-inflammatory eicosanoids[3].
 Eicosanoids are lipid cellular signals derived from omega-3 and omega-6 fats that mediate pain, blood clotting, inflammation, and various other immune responses.

 ALA derivatives form 15-HETE and PGE1, both of which serve to block inflammatory eicosanoids (derivatives of EPA, GLA and linoleic acid).
 These compounds also inhibit the conversion of arachidonic acid into leukotrienes, which effectively stifles associated pain and inflammation.[4]